protoben/qsim/README.md

     |psi_4> = (0.5) |0010> + (-0.5i) |0011> + (-0.5i) |0100> + (-0.5) |0101>
     result: 0x3

-Qasm allows the following variations allowed for keywords:
+Qasm allows the following variations are allowed for keywords:

     X|x|not
     Y|y